Correlation functions of scalar field theories from homotopy algebras: Correlation functions from quantum algebras

 \subsection{Formula for correlation functions}

 In the case of scalar field theories in Euclidean space, the equation of motion of the free theory is given by

 for $\varphi (x)$ in $\mathcal{H}_1$.
 The solution is unique and is given by

 The projection onto the cohomology of $Q$ defines a minimal model and plays an important role in homotopy algebras.
-In the current case the projection onto the space of solutions to the equation of motion of the free theory is thus trivial, and the projection operator $P$ is given by
+In the current case, the projection onto the cohomology of $Q$ corresponds to the projection operator $P$ given by

 and the associated operator ${\bf P}$ corresponds to the projection onto $\mathcal{H}^{\otimes 0}$:

 The operator ${\bf P} \, {\bm m} \, {\bm f} \, {\bf P}$ vanishes, and we may consider that the theory is trivial.
 However, the operator ${\bm f}$ is nonvanishing and this operator plays a central role in generating Feynman diagrams.
 In the case of the theory in Euclidean space,\footnote{ Unlike the Minkowski case we do not write $\hbar$ explicitly for the Euclidean case because theories in Euclidean space can also be regarded as canonical ensembles of classical statistical mechanics and we can consider them in broader contexts.
 If we prefer, we can replace ${\bm h} \, {\bf U}$ with $\hbar \, {\bm h} \, {\bf U}$ or with $\beta^{\, -1} {\bm h} \, {\bf U}$. } the appropriate definition of ${\bm f}$ is